Amealky/Inquisition-Gameboy/README.md

 ## Controls
-Beware to set your emulator control befeore !
+Beware to set your emulator control before !

 A -> Smash Hammer/Skip Score Screen